Doomed (Moses Sumney song): Music video

 The accompanying music video of "Doomed" was released the same day as the track.
 Directed by Allie Avital, the video features Sumney floating naked in a tank of water.
 Near the video's end, a woman is seen separated across from Sumney in her own tank as they stare at one another.
 The visual pans outward from Sumney to reveal a field of tanks with naked individuals floating within each one.
 The visual has been compared to the pods of The Matrix films.
 The music video was listed at #2 on "The 5 Best Videos Of The Week" list by Stereogum, who called it "a tragically resonant visual metaphor about black American isolation."

 The music video was nominated for the Independent Video of the Year award at the 2018 AIM Independent Music Awards.

 Performances

 Sumney performed the song at St Stephen's Uniting Church in Sydney, Australia.
 A video of the performance was released on Sumney's YouTube channel on July 10, 2017, the same day his debut album Aromanticism was announced.
+The song was also performed live at "A Performance in V Acts," a five-part concert film directed by the artist and shot at The Ford in Los Angeles.
+Sumney was supported by the Los Angeles Philharmonic.